List of Coronation Street characters introduced in 2023: Christina Boyd

+Rufus Donahue

+Rufus Donahue, portrayed by Steven Meo, is a businessman who became a client at Underworld.
+He first appeared on 10 February 2023.
+He tries to blackmail Stephen Reid (Todd Boyce), which is unsuccessful and Stephen kills Rufus by drugging him with LSD and pushing him into his home swimming pool.
+After his departure, he took to social media and thanked Boyce by describing him to be an "absolute dream" to work with.
+Taking to Twitter, he posted: "I had such a lovely time on the Cobbles.
+Todd Boyce was an absolute dream to work with.
+Rufus certainly wasn’t the nicest guy I’ve played, but I had a lot of fun being such a dipstick!"

 Owen Longford

 Owen Longford, played by Ben Hull, made his first appearance on 3 March 2023 as a love interest for Jenny Connor (Sally Ann Matthews).
 Hull's casting was announced on 26 January 2023.
 Hull had previously played Mark Lacey in Coronation Street in 1995 for one episode.
 Upon casting Hull's character was described to "set the cat among the pigeons" as it is "not just loungewear that Owen sets his sights on, once Jenny catches his eye..."
 His character was described as "confident and handsome" and "in the market for romance".
 He was also described to be a "collision course" for Stephen Reid (Todd Boyce), who has recently had a fling with Jenny and has also invested in Michael Bailey (Ryan Russell) and Sarah Barlow's (Tina O'Brien) business and "won't take kindly to someone muscling in on his turf."
 Inside Soap described that "the two men may butt heads not just over Jenny, but also over Owen's meddling with Stephen's business given the latter is an investor in Michael and Sarah's fashion venture."

 Owen arrives at Underworld as a representative of the American distribution company Nippersnapper alongside Angelique Simmons (Lauren Carse).
 After Stephen Reid (Todd Boyce) signed a business deal between Nippersnapper and Underworld, he caught the eye of Jenny Connor despite being engaged to Elaine Jones (Paula Wilcox), he became jealous when he saw Owen with her and warned her of his sleazy past.
 He was also under suspicion of lacing Carla Barlow's (Alison King) tea with LSD, but this was actually done by Stephen, who was later found out for doing so when his murders and other crimes were exposed.